tiswanso/governance/OPERATING_MODEL.md

 ### 1.2 Mission & Vision

 - **Mission**: Provide a collaborative environment where contributors of all backgrounds can innovate, develop, and maintain software components that solve key problems in the domain of agentic workflows and multi agent application creation: agent identity, agent announcement, agent discovery and search, agent connectivity, agent to agent collaboration, agentic ensembles deployment, supervision, observability, security and more.
 Simply put, we intend to build the Internet of Agents, *together*.

 ![Internet of Agents simplified architecture](images/agncy_ioa_simplified_architecture.svg)

 *Figure 1: The Internet of Agents simplified architecture*

 - **Vision**: We envision a future where Agentic AI systems transform industries by enabling the developer community, partners, and enterprises to build intelligent, autonomous AI applications.
+This new AI-native world needs a communication layer—the Internet of Agents—to enable collaboration across the ecosystem of agentic applications of various kinds, from different vendors, across different industries.

-- Enterprises will need to create agentic workflows and applications combining internal and third-party agents to fully leverage the power of AI and accelerate their business and unlock new step-change in productivity.
+    - Agentic software will accelerate all of human work – cognitive, services, and physical.
+Enterprises will need to create deterministic workflows or planner-based jobs and applications, combining internal and third-party agents, to fully leverage the power of AI to accelerate their business and unlock new step-change in productivity.
     - An open, neutral and interoperable Internet of Agents drives maximum value for all players: infrastructure and tool builders, operators, app developers, and consumers.
 It avoids vendor lock-in.

 ## 2. Charter